 25221 was noted at Derby on August 6th.
 The next day (7th) 25221 & 25325 worked August 7th's 08.50 Leicester - Skegness and 12.35 return.
 A week later on August 14th 25221 & 25153 worked the 09.00 York - Llandudno Town.
 On August 21st 25221 handled the 08.57 Leeds - Carlisle.

 25221 was stabled at Birkenhead Mollington Street on September 5th.

-25221 passed through Manchester Victoria westbound on a single parcels van, 16th October 1982
+25221 passed through Manchester Victoria westbound with a single parcels van on October 16th.

 On October 23rd 25221 worked two round trips between Manchester Victoria & Bangor, a total of 400 miles.

 To close the year out on December 9th 25221 worked the 10.15 Sheffield - Manchester Piccadilly and the 17.38 Sheffield - Manchester Piccadilly and return, these extra trains being laid on due to the accident at Linslade tunnel. possibly these workings may have contained Mk III coaches.

 25221 was noted at Bescot on December 26th (no snow!).

 On February 5th the 22.47 Crewe - Blackpool North was worked forward from Preston by 25221.

 On April 2nd 25221 worked the 07.16 Manchester Victoria - Scarborough as far as York, two days later (4th) it worked an afternoon/evening Manchester - Bangor round trip.
 Two weeks later on April 15th 25221 worked the 12.50 Birmingham New Street - York as far as Derby.